giantswarm/rfc/kyverno-pss-policy-exceptions/README.md

 #### Centralized Exceptions

-Some customers prefer to centralize the approval and management of policy exceptions.
+Most customers prefer to centralize the approval and management of policy exceptions.
 This has historically included policies of several types, including Pod Security Policies and Network Policies, among others.
 These organizations already have established approval processes, in some cases including automated portals where users can request an exception to be automatically deployed to clusters after review by cluster administrators and/or a security team.

 Customers operating under this model may prefer to restrict PolicyException creation only to cluster administrators and approved automation.